scaphold-io/graphql-extended/README.md

 you might want to measure query complexity so that you can reject overly complicated queries.

 This library exposes a `QueryReducer` interface that when implemented can be passed to the `execute` function.
-A query reducer defines both a reducer that will applied to the query AST field by field as well as a context reducer that takes the results of the previous reducers and merges them into the GraphQL context.
+A query reducer defines `reduceField` which is called for each field selected in the query as well as `reduceCtx` which takes the results of the previous reducers and merges them into the GraphQL context.

 This is an example of a ComplexityReducer that counts a complexity of 1 for each field requested